wgslr/markdown_wiki/readme.md

 Default target is `../rendered` relative to the wikiroot directory (see above).
 Another target directory can be given in commandline as the first argument.
 **warning**: all contents of the target directory will be deleted prior to conversion

+## Styles
+Place file `styles.css` in the wikiroot directory and they will be used in the resulting html files.

 # Dependencies
 This script requires commands `pandoc` and `realpath` to be available.